milevk2/Solar_System_Three.js/README.md

         this.mesh = new Mesh(new Geometry new Material) - geometry and material are passed as parameters this.mesh.position.set(...positionArr) - sets the position of the mesh this.mesh.layers.set(layer);
-        this.rotation_self = rotation_self / 1000; //rotation around self;
+        this.rotation_self = rotation_self / 1000; - rotation around self;
-        this.savedRotation_self = 0; //this will be needed for the cameraMainFunction, because we will be changing the rotation speed of the planets (as the camera will be attached to it)
+        this.savedRotation_self = 0;  - this will be needed for the cameraMainFunction, because we will be changing the rotation speed of the planets (as the camera will be attached to it)

 2. **Class OrbitingPlanet extends SpaceObject**:
       //creating the pivot the space object will rotate around: this.pivot = new Object3D();
         this.pivot.layers.set(1);
         this.pivot.add(this.mesh);
-        this.rotation_pivot = rotation_pivot / 1000; //rotation around the pivot
+        this.rotation_pivot = rotation_pivot / 1000; - rotation around the pivot
-        this.name_label_id = null // this will be populated with UUID of the font mesh when the font mesh is created in attach_name_labels functionality.
+        this.name_label_id = null - this will be populated with UUID of the font mesh when the font mesh is created in attach_name_labels functionality.

 3. **Class IcePlanet extends OrbitingPlanet**:
         //this is class for Neptune and Uranus